notaryproject/notation/docs/distribution/README.md

 **Pros with this approach:**

-* Existing [distribution-spec manifest put APIs][oci-dist-spec-manifest-put] are utilized
+* Existing [distribution-spec manifest put APIs][oci-dist-spec-manifest-put] are utilized for the manifest PUT
 * Rather than add a new linking API, an artifact handler would be added to registries.
 Many already parse the config objects to understand which platform and architectures they support.

 **Cons with this approach:**

-* A new model for tracking dependency linking
+* An artifact handler is required that  must parse the signature object for the linked artifact
-* An artifact handler is required that  must parse the signature object for the linked artifact.
+* New code for tracking dependency linking is required through a config object handler
 * Based on the unique artifact type:  `manifest.config.mediaType: "application/vnd.cncf.notary.config.v2+jwt"`, a role check may be done to confirm the identity has a signer role.

 ### Linking Signatures - Option 2: Distinct Linking API

-Similar to the manifest or index options, the client pushes the artifact and signatures through standard oci-distribution upload apis.
+Similar to the manifest or index options, the client pushes the artifact and signatures through standard oci-distribution PUT apis.
 However, no linkage is made between the signature object and the signed artifact.
-Rather a signatures api is added.
+Rather a signature linking api is added:

 1. Push all artifacts to the registry:
    * Push `net-monitor:v1` container image: `sha256:2235d2d22ae5ef400769fa51c84717264cd1520ac8d93dc071374c1be49cc77c`